jeremiahsnapp/dev-lxc-platform/README.md

     # Delete the rule when it is not needed.
     sudo iptables -t nat -D PREROUTING -d 33.33.34.13 -p tcp --dport 22 -j DNAT --to-destination 10.0.3.238:22

-### Connect the workstation directly to multiple running containers.
+#### Enable direct communication from the workstation to multiple running containers.

 Add additional IP addresses to the Vagrant vm's eth1 interface and then add iptables NAT rules appropriately.